oknoscorp/mips/README.md

 - you define third party endpoint where collected data should be pushed.
 - in case postback request fails (third party service responded with error code) it will retry sending but with a little bit delay (we assume gone server will come to life ASAP)

 Caution: we suggest you to test tool on couple of dozens machines and expand it slowly.
 There is a chance you can get a network flood in case you network infrastructure is poorly configred (slow router, slow DHCP leases etc...)

 You can post your questions to "Issues" section.

+### Installation
+1. run `make` command to compile the program
+2. setup `systemd` daemon so you can execute the process in the background
+3. run `systemctl start mips.service`